 Students will be expected to write two short stories and/or a few chapters of a novel in this course.
 Draft stories will be revised.
 The final versions of students’ stories will be arrived at through discussion in seminars and workshops, and through the reading of published fiction.
 The course will include some consideration of the practical processes involved in publishing stories and longer works.

-Upon successful completion of this course, students will be able to:
+Upon successful completion, students will have the knowledge and skills to:Upon successful completion of this course, students will have the knowledge and skills to:

 - Create prose pieces in two different genres, drawing on or reacting to a published work or works.